Non chemical control

 It can be simpler to dispose of heavily infested plants rather than try to eliminate mealybugs.

 A ladybird, Cryptolaemus montrouzieri, can be released into greenhouses to control mealybugs.
 Note that the ladybird's larvae look like large mealybugs!
 Both the adult ladybirds and their larvae are able to find and eat mealybugs and their eggs in confined spaces on the plants.
 Parasitic wasps (Leptomastix spp., Leptomastidea spp. and Anagrus spp.) are also sometimes available for use against these insects.
 The parasitic wasps can give control of mealybug populations where population levels are fairly low.

 The ladybird and parasitic wasps need relatively high temperatures and so are only likely to be successful during May to September.
 They are susceptible to most insecticides and should therefore be used as an alternative, rather than in addition to chemical control.
 They are available by mail order from suppliers of biological controls.

 Due partly to the waxy covering mealybugs are difficult to control with insecticides, affected plants should be sprayed thoroughly.
 In many cases it may be impossible to eliminate mealybugs.

-- The systemic insecticide, acetamiprid (e.g. Bug Clear Ultra) can be used on ornamental plants and some listed edibles such as greenhouse-grown tomatoes, peppers, cucumbers and aubergines, but not other edible plants, provided manufactures instructions on application and harvest intervals are followed
+- The systemic neonicotinoid insecticide, acetamiprid (e.g. Bug Clear Ultra) can be used on ornamental plants and some listed edibles such as greenhouse-grown tomatoes, peppers, cucumbers and aubergines, but not other edible plants, provided manufactures instructions on application and harvest intervals are followed

-- Contact action insecticides deltamethrin (e.g. Bayer Sprayday Greenfly Killer and Bayer Provado Ultimate Fruit & Vegetable Bug Killer), lambda-cyhalothrin (e.g. Westland Resolva Bug Killer) and cypermethrin (e.g. Py Bug Killer) can be used on ornamental plants and some listed fruits and vegetables, provided manufactures instructions on application and harvest interval are followed
+- Contact action pyrethroid insecticides deltamethrin (e.g. Bayer Sprayday Greenfly Killer and Bayer Provado Ultimate Fruit & Vegetable Bug Killer), lambda-cyhalothrin (e.g. Westland Resolva Bug Killer) and cypermethrin (e.g. Py Bug Killer) can be used on ornamental plants and some listed fruits and vegetables, provided manufactures instructions on application and harvest interval are followed

 - Organic Winter Wash (contain plant oils e.g. Growing Success Winter Wash) can be used on peach and grape vines in December while they are fully dormant.
 Scrape loose bark off grape vines before treatment in order to expose hidden mealybugs.
 Spread newspaper under the vine to collect the bark scrapings for disposal